OSGP/Documentation/chapter3/section1.md

 ## 3.1.3 Continuous Integration

-All pushed to GitHub are built by our buildserver.
+All changes pushed to GitHub are built by our buildserver.
 Pull requests to master branch or development branch are also built.
-SonarQube performs static code analysis to help improving the quality of the code base.
+SonarQube performs static code analysis to improve the code base quality level.

 - [Jenkins buildserver](http://54.77.62.182/): An open source continuous integration tool written in Java.
 - [SonarQube](http://54.77.62.182/sonarqube): SonarQube is an open platform to manage code quality.